Version 2.3, November 2020

 b pc > "pc" :once continue

-Note: you can give multiple options for conditional breakpoints, but for address breakpoints you can give only one these options.
-And "file" option is supported only for conditional breakpoints.
+Note: you can give multiple options for conditional breakpoints, but for address breakpoints you can give only one these options. "file" and "info" options are supported only for conditional breakpoints.

 "b help" explains very briefly the breakpoint condition syntax: